klahrich/chiefhustler/content/diary/99-smlr-part-2.md

 ## Why I sold

-My conviction about the longevity of the company has changed.
+My conviction about the company has changed.

 As I explained in my [previous post](/diary/40-smlr.md) on Semler, I initially decided to trust Yen Liow's business analysis skills and save myself the trouble.